astro-seanwhy/ExoInt/v1.2/README.txt

 The primary citation should be given to:
 Wang, H. S., Liu, F., Ireland, T., Brasser, R., Yong, D., and Lineweaver, C. H. 2019.
 Enhanced constraints on the interior composition and structure of terrestrial exoplanets.
 MNRAS 482:2222-2233. doi.org/10.1093/mnras/sty2749

-Relevant references for this update include:
+Relevant references for this version include:
 Wang, H. S., Lineweaver, C. H., Quanz, S. P., Mojzsis, S. J., Ireland, T. R., Sossi, P. A., Seidler, F., and Morel T. 2022.
 A model Earth-sized planet in the habitable zone of α Centauri A/B. ApJ, in press. https://arxiv.org/abs/2110.12565

 The codes are written in IDL, and a Python version has been developed and will be online as well, soon.